rock3tsprocket/bf-interpreters/README.md

 * VBScript: In the [`vbs` branch](https://github.com/rock3tsprocket/bf-interpreters/tree/vbs)

 ## Copyright
 All of the interpreters are licensed under the BSD-3-Clause license.
-Refer to `LICENSE.md` in any of the aforementioned branches.
+Refer to `LICENSE.md` in any of the aforementioned branches for more information.